Music schools in the United States: Conservatories at liberal arts colleges

-Some liberal arts colleges in the United States, including Bard College and Oberlin College, have attached conservatories, which function with some degree of independence.
+Some liberal arts colleges in the United States, including Bard College, Lawrence University, and Oberlin College, have attached conservatories, which function with some degree of independence.
 The Oberlin Conservatory of Music, one such institution, is the oldest continually operating conservatory in the United States.

 Music schools within larger universities

 Many universities in the United States have schools of music.
 Some of these music schools refer to themselves as conservatories, and some were founded as independent conservatories before later becoming affiliated with a larger institution; one such example is the Peabody Institute of the Johns Hopkins University.
 Some conservatories affiliated with universities, such as the Peabody Institute and the Eastman School of Music (at the University of Rochester), are located on separate campuses from their parent institutions.